What is the personal injuries claim time limit?

 We specialise in helping victims of injury claim the compensation they deserve

 What are the personal injuries claim time limit?

 In short, the personal injuries claim time limit is a frequent question for The Compensation Experts.

 We understand that claiming compensation may not be at the top of your to-do list if you are recovering from an accident that wasn’t your fault.
 With worries about your health and missing work, you might feel like you have enough going on without starting a claim.
 However, our experience has shown that clients who seek legal advice as early as practicable find it easier to obtain compensation than those who wait.

 Even if you are not ready to make a claim yet, talk to The Compensation Experts today.
-Our trained legal advisors can give you the information you need so that when the time comes, you’re ready.
+Our agents can give you the information you need so that when the time comes, you’re ready.

 What is the Time Limit for Making a Personal Injury Compensation Claim?